What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 What is adult social care?

 Adult social care covers a wide range of activities to help people who are older or living with disability or physical or mental illness live independently and stay well and safe.
 It can include ‘personal care’, such as support for washing, dressing and getting out of bed in the morning, as well as wider support to help people stay active and engaged in their communities.
-Social care includes support in people’s own homes (home care or ‘domiciliary care’); support in day centres; care provided by care homes and nursing homes (‘residential care’); short-term ‘reablement’ services to help people regain independence; providing aids and adaptations for people’s homes; providing information and advice; and providing support for family carers.
+Social care includes support in people’s own homes (home care or ‘domiciliary care’); support in day centres; care provided by care homes and nursing homes (‘residential care’); ‘reablement’ services to help people regain independence; providing aids and adaptations for people’s homes; providing information and advice; and providing support for family carers.

 Who is eligible for publicly funded adult social care in England?